ionic-team/ionic-portals/website/docs/for-android/quick-start.md

 <em><img src={useBaseUrl("/img/start-by-adding-an-app-thumbnail.webp")} data-zoom-src={useBaseUrl("/img/start-by-adding-an-app.webp")} width="50%"/></em>
 <em><img src={useBaseUrl("/img/import-existing-app-thumbnail.webp")} data-zoom-src={useBaseUrl("/img/import-existing-app.webp")} width="50%"/></em>

 - Provide an `App Name`.
-Most likely using the same you provided in the `capacitor.config.json` file in the previous step.
+Most likely using the same you provided in the `capacitor.config.json` file in the previous step
 - `Capacitor`, as the mobile architecture
 - Choose your git host.
 In this example we have selected `Github`

 ### Web application builds

 After the app has been created you will want to go to the `Builds` page.
 This is where you will create new builds and see previous builds.
-Anytime you want to deploy a new version of the web application you will need to create a build from this screen or by using the Ionic Cloud CLI (which we will cover later).
+Anytime you want to deploy a new version of the web application you will need to create a build from this screen or by using the [Ionic Cloud CLI](https://ionic.io/docs/appflow/cli/overview).

 <em style={{
   textAlign: 'center',